Should you lease or buy when it comes to Chevrolet vehicles? Or any vehicle for that matter.

 Tom: Anything else on buying versus leasing at this point in time?
 I think we’re going to circle back on this particular topic sometime down the line.
 I’m not sure when, but I just like talking to you about it because you’re an open book on it.

-Behind the Scenes with Martin Chevrolet
+Lease Or Buy with Martin Chevrolet

 Lewis: Sure.
 Are we going to clap now?